loomlike/vm_setup/README.md

-# Get Ready to Work with Linux (Virtual) Machines
+# Get Ready to Work on Linux (Virtual) Machines

-Setup a remote VM and *conda* for data science / python dev.
+Setup a linux machine for data science work & python dev.

 ## Table of Contents